What happens when you make an application to NCAT's Guardianship Division.

 Anyone with a genuine concern for the welfare of the person they consider incapable of making their own decisions may apply to NCAT.

-If you need help making an application, please contact the Guardianship Division.
+If you need help making an application, please read our Who can help you with your application fact sheet (PDF , 77.5 KB) and contact the Guardianship Division.
 We can help with questions about:

 When you make an application, it begins a formal legal process which NCAT controls.
 Guardianship Division applications can only be withdrawn with the consent of the Tribunal.